s-1-n-t-h/LMS-RPA/README.md

 Key Features:

 - Browse & Filter Courses
-- Purchase Courses using Stripe
+- Purchase Courses using Razorpay
 - Mark Chapters as Completed or Uncompleted
 - Progress Calculation of each Course
 - Student Dashboard
 - Teacher mode
-- Create new Courses
+- Create new Courses and Courses using RPA Techniques
-- Create new Chapters
 - Easily reorder chapter position with drag n’ drop
 - Upload thumbnails, attachments and videos using UploadThing
-- Video processing using Mux
-- HLS Video player using Mux
+- Video player using YouTube iframes
 - Rich text editor for chapter description
 - Authentication using Clerk
 - ORM using Prisma
-- MySQL database using Planetscale
+- MySQL database using Aiven
+- Automation of Email notifications using Node Mailer and Gmail API integrated RPA script.
+- Course sales anaytics automation

 ### Prerequisites